cozheyuanzhangde/Invariant-TemplateMatching/README.md

 # About RGBDiff
 InvariantTM.py is the default version.

-InvariantTM_rgbdiff.py is the version with taking color different into account.
+InvariantTM_rgbdiff.py is the version with taking color difference into account.